-Aiken has grown by 50% within the last decade or two, and much of this growth has come from retirees.
+Aiken has grown by 5% within the last decade, and much of this growth has come from retirees.
 In fact, 46% of residents are age 45 or better.
 Forty-three percent of locals hold at least a four year college degree.
-The city is racially diverse, and the crime rate meets the national average.
+The city is racially diverse, and the crime rate meets the national average (although the property crime rate is above the national average).
 The cost of living is 10% below the national average.
 Politics lean to the right.

 South Carolina is tax friendly when it comes to retirement.
 Social Security is not taxed, and although qualified retirement income is taxed, up to $15,000 (single) and up to $30,000 (married) may be exempt at age 65 and beyond.
-Up to $8,800 in military pensions are exempt.
+Up to $30,000 in military pensions are exempt (in 2020) for people 65 or better.
 Property tax is calculated at just 4% of a residence's fair market value, and for homeowners 65 and better, $50,000 is exempt from local property taxes.
-The annual taxes on a $130,000 Aiken residence are approximately $725 without the homestead exemption.
+The annual taxes on a $145,000 Aiken residence are approximately $800.
 The state sales tax rate is 6%.
 The state sales tax rate is 6%, and the income tax ranges from 3% to 7%.

 Spacious parks, huge oak trees, wide boulevards, an inviting, tree-lined downtown and fun festivals, such as Aiken's Makin' - a large craft festival, are what give the town its unique character.
 It is perhaps, though, the continuing equestrian culture for which Aiken is still best known.

 In fact, this area produces thoroughbreds that compete in racing events around the country, and Aiken residents enjoy a bounty of horse-related events throughout the year.
-The Aiken Polo Club has Sunday afternoon polo matches ($5 to attend), and the Aiken Steeplechase Association hosts spring and fall events.
+The Aiken Polo Club has Sunday afternoon polo matches, and the Aiken Steeplechase Association hosts spring and fall events.
 The popular Aiken Triple Crown features harness racing, steeplechases and head to head match-ups.